 Sadly, the term company retreat is one that now has bad connotations of finger painting creativity classes, trust falls, dull presentations, and unfortunate displays of junior staffers overdoing the open the bar and… well, you get the picture.

 But real business improvement retreats are a different story.
-An effective retreat, be it an afternoon or a weekend will accomplish several things:
+An effective offsite, be it an afternoon or a weekend will accomplish several things:

 1. Get the core issues on the table